pph-collective/provident-app/scripts/README.md

 ## `add-results`

 The `add-results` script reads in a csv with results, and loads them to the firestore "results" document.
 If the `--emulator` flag is passed, the data will be loaded to the emulator instead of the production database.
-It the `--emulator --seed` flags are passed, a small subset of the data used for e2e testing will be written to file so it can be copied into the seed json.
+If the `--emulator --seed` flags are passed, a small subset of the data used for e2e testing will be written to file so it can be copied into the seed json.

 ### Usage
 ```